mfkiwl/docs-6/docs/software_usr/ppengine_config_blocks/cdgnssconf.rst

 POS_IMU_B
 ---------
 Default = 0 0 0
-Position of the ALT_1 GNSS antenna in the body frame.
+Position of the IMU in the body frame.
 Used for inertial aiding of the POSITION_RTK solution.
 Only used by POSITION_RTK.

 DO_ANTENNA_COMBINING
 --------------------